emvivas/pech/README.md

 # pech
-Pech is a videogame developed in Python pygame for helping children to improve readiness skills.
+"Pech.
+La historia de una Xunán Kab" is a videogame developed in Python pygame for helping children to improve readiness skills.